9th8/up-to-date-real-world-haskell/13-data-structures.md

 ## Taking advantage of functions as data

 In an imperative language, appending two lists is cheap and easy.
-Here\'s a simple C structure in which we maintain a pointer to the head and tail of a list.
+Here's a simple C structure in which we maintain a pointer to the head and tail of a list.

 ``` {.c org-language="C"}